nhc/tailadmin/docs/task-state-machine.md

 const { availableActions } = useTaskStateMachine(status, userRole, isAssignee);
 const showClaimButton = availableActions.includes("claim");
 const showDeliverButton = availableActions.includes("deliver");
+const showStartWorkButton = availableActions.includes("start_work");
+const showPauseWorkButton = availableActions.includes("pause_work");
 ```

 This state machine provides a solid foundation for the MVP and can easily scale to handle more complex workflows, approval processes, and business rules as the platform grows.
+The addition of the `inprogress` state significantly improves the granularity of task tracking and provides better project management capabilities.